Join Date: Oct 2000

 - Some threads become repetitive or conflict prone.
 The moderation team will, at its discretion, close these threads.
 Starting a new thread to discuss the same topic is prohibited.

 - If you see a post that needs moderator attention or if you just need help, please use the "Report Post" button.
+This button is the red triangle found under the persons name, of the post you wish to report.
 This is the quickest way to get the attention of the moderation team.